jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

 [ECOS.jl PR #72](https://github.com/jump-dev/ECOS.jl/pull/72).)
-We could add a test to ECOS.jl, but that would only stop us from re-introducing the bug to ECOS.jl in the future, but it would not catch other solvers in the ecosystem with the same bug!
-Instead, if we add a test to `MOI.Test`, then all solvers will also check that they handle a double optimize call!
+We could add a test to ECOS.jl, but that would only stop us from re-introducing the bug to ECOS.jl in the future, but it would not catch other solvers in the ecosystem with the same bug.
+Instead, if we add a test to `MOI.Test`, then all solvers will also check that they handle a double optimize call.

 For this test, we care about correctness, rather than performance. therefore, we don't expect solvers to efficiently decide that they have already solved the